timsutton/make-adobe-cc-license-pkg/README.md

 Run the command with the `-h` (or `--help`) option to print out the full usage.
 There are multiple customization options for package parameters.

-If you've also used the `--munki` option to import the package into Munki, you will likely want to manually modify other pkginfo keys such as `display_name`, `description`, etc. This script isn't meant to be an all-encompassing Munki importer tool that passes any other options through to `munkiimport`.
+If you've also used the `--munki` option to import the package into Munki, you will likely want to modify some other pkginfo keys in the resultant pkginfo file, such as `display_name`, `description`, etc. This script isn't meant to be an all-encompassing Munki importer tool that passes any other options through to `munkiimport`, just enough to import a functional item into Munki with the appropriate `uninstall_*` keys.

 ## What's it actually do?